lisp-mirror/eql5-android/examples/sokoban-repl/README.md

 This is an example of how to add a (very simple) REPL to any android app.

-The APK is of course bigger (5 MB), because it includes the contribs needed for Quicklisp etc.
+The APK is of course bigger (5.7 MB), because it includes the contribs needed for Quicklisp etc., plus a working (patched) Swank version.